LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsubsection{The Optimal Exposure Time}

-The single visit depth depends on both the primary mirror diameter and the chosen exposure time, $t_{\rm vis}$.
+The single visit depth depends on both the primary mirror diameter and the chosen exposure time, $t_\mathrm{vis}$.
 In turn, the exposure time determines the time interval to revisit a given sky position and the total number of visits, and each of these quantities has its own science drivers.
 We summarize these simultaneous constraints in terms of the single-visit exposure time: \begin{itemize} \item The single-visit exposure time should not be longer than about a minute to prevent trailing of fast Solar System moving objects, and to enable efficient control of atmospheric systematics. \item The mean revisit time (assuming uniform cadence) for a given position on the sky, $n$, scales as

-where two visits per night are assumed, and the losses for realistic observing conditions have been taken into account (with the aid of the Operations Simulator described below).
-Science drivers such as SN and moving objects in the Solar System require that $n<4$ days, or equivalently $t_{vis} < 40$ seconds for the nominal values of $A_{sky} $ and $A_{FOV}$. \item The number of visits to a given position on the sky, $N_{visit}$, with losses for realistic observing conditions taken into account, is given by
+where two visits per night are assumed (required for efficient detection of Solar System objects, see below), and the losses for realistic observing conditions have been taken into account (with the aid of the Operations Simulator described below).
+Science drivers such as supernova light curves and moving objects in the Solar System require that $n<4$ days, or equivalently $t_{vis} < 40$ seconds for the nominal values of $A_{sky} $ and $A_{FOV}$. \item The number of visits to a given position on the sky, $N_{visit}$, with losses for realistic observing conditions taken into account, is given by

-The requirement $N_{visit}>800$ again implies that $n<4$ and $t_{vis} < 40$ seconds if the survey lifetime, $T \sim 10$ years. \item These three requirements place a firm upper limit on the optimal visit exposure time of $t_{vis} < 40$ seconds.
-Surveying efficiency (the ratio of open-shutter time to the total time spent per visit) considerations place a lower limit on $t_{vis}$ due to finite read-out and slew time (the longest acceptable read-out time is set to 2 seconds, and the slew and settle time is set to 5 seconds, including the read-out time for the second exposure in a visit):
+The requirement $N_{visit}>800$ again implies that $n<4$ and $t_{vis} < 40$ seconds if the survey lifetime, $T$ is about 10 years. \item These three requirements place a firm upper limit on the optimal visit exposure time of $t_{vis} < 40$ seconds.
+Surveying efficiency (the ratio of open-shutter time to the total time spent per visit) considerations place a lower limit on $t_{vis}$ due to finite detector read-out and telescope slew time (the longest acceptable read-out time is set to 2 seconds, the shutter open-and-close time is 2 seconds, and the slew and settle time is set to 5 seconds, including the read-out time for the second exposure in a visit):

-To maintain efficiency losses below 30\% (i.e., at least below the limit set by the weather patterns), and to minimize the read noise impact, $t_{vis} > 20$ seconds. \end{itemize}
+To maintain efficiency losses below $\sim$30\% (i.e., at least below the limit set by the weather patterns), and to minimize the read noise impact, $t_{vis} > 20$ seconds is required. \end{itemize}